 — Tool vendors can select from this document vulnerabilities to be addressed by their tools.

-— Individual organizations that plan to write their own coding standards to reduce the number of vulnerabilities in their software products.
-This document can assist in the selection of vulnerabilities to be addressed in those coding standards and the selection of coding guidelines to be enforced.
+— Individual organizations that plan to write their own coding standards to reduce the number of vulnerabilities in their software products can use this document to assist in the selection of vulnerabilities to be addressed in their coding standards and the selection of coding guidelines to be enforced.

 — Organizations or individuals selecting a language for use in a project and considering the vulnerabilities inherent in various candidate languages.